szacho/augmix-tf/README.md

 ![visualization of augmix](/images/augmented.png?raw=true)

 ### Simple transformations
 AugMix mixes images transformed by simple augmentations defined in ```transformations.py``` file.
 Every transformation function takes an image and level parameter that determines a strength of this transformation.
-This level parameter has the same value as severity parameter in AugMix.process function, so again it is the integer between 1 and 10, where 10 means the strongest augmentation.
+This level parameter has the same value as severity parameter in AugMix.transform function, so again it is the integer between 1 and 10, where 10 means the strongest augmentation.
 These functions can be used by itself.
 Below is a visualization what every simple augmentation does to a batch of images (at level 10).